mdsimon2/RPi-CamillaDSP/README.md

 ### 5) Install GUI

 Install python virtual environment and CamillaDSP python libraries.
-Installing the python libraries in a virtual environment is a change from previous versions of this tutorial and requires updates to camillagui.service, oled.service and flirc.service.
+Installing python libraries in a virtual environment is a change from previous versions of this tutorial and requires updates to camillagui.service, oled.service and flirc.service.

 ```
 sudo apt install git python3-dev